Kabaneri of the Iron Fortress Episode 9

-In Fang of Ruin, the ninth episode of Kabaneri of the Iron Fortress, Mumei learns a terrible lesson about trust and despair.
+In Kabaneri of the Iron Fortress episode 9, Fang of Ruin, Mumei learns a terrible lesson about trust and despair.
 Ayame reveals the steel in her spine.
 Yukina demonstrates her unflinching loyalty.
 After many trials, Ikoma learns the limits of his strength.
 And finally, Biba demonstrates an almost unrivaled level of depravity.

 This episode gets moving quickly, so there are only a few points I can make without spoiling anything:

 - Iwato Station does not trust Biba, so they don’t allow Kokujou to enter.

 - Ayame doesn’t trust Biba, and she asks Ikoma to talk Mumei into leaving Biba and rejoining the crew of the Koutetsujou.